ishraquearefin/DesignPatterns/Behavioral Patterns/Observer Pattern/README.md

 Observer Pattern :

-Observer Pattern is used when a change ocuured in object and that needs to be notified to all other objects about the change.In observer pattern there will be observer classes and a publisher class.
+Observer Pattern is used when a change ocuured in object and that needs to be notified by all other objects.In observer pattern there will be observer classes and a publisher class.
 Basically, publisher class will notify all the observer class if any changes occurs in publisher class.
 It can be done in 2 ways.
 One of them is push style and another one is pull style.

 Push Style: